xuthief/aerospike_on_cberl/README.md

 __decode_value/2:__

-Takes in a flag (from couchbase) and the value (as binary) and turns it into the actual value.
+Takes in a flag (from aerospike) and the value (as binary) and turns it into the actual value.

 __flag/1:__